arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 alt: Increase your test quality thanks to builders or factories
 keywords: "testing,test,software,design pattern,code quality"
 tags: [testing, code-quality]
-related_posts: ["Why unit testing can be hard?", "Why unit testing can be hard"]
+related_posts: ["Why you should not expose objects' state to test them", "Why unit testing can be hard?"]
 ---

 # Increase your test quality thanks to builders or factories